 Supported In-Tree Storage Volumes

 You can back up and restore certain in-tree storage plugin presented volumes.

 You can back up and restore the following in-tree storage plugin presented volumes:

 Containers must reside on storage that has a registered Cloud Storage Interface (CSI) v1.2, 1.1, 1.0, or 0.3 driver with snapshot support.

-Note: You must install the CSI driver that is relevant to your storage provider, and configure a Kubernetes storage class to utilize the CSI driver.
+Note: You must install the CSI driver that is relevant to your storage provider, and configure a Kubernetes storage class to use the CSI driver.

-For a list of supported CSI drivers, see Kubernetes production CSI drivers list.
+For a list of supported CSI drivers, see Kubernetes production CSI drivers list in the Kubernetes documentation.

 The following CSI drivers are validated by Commvault:

 For Hedvig, you must shut down the application to perform an in-place volume level restore.

 AWS Elastic Block Storage